h5law/h5law.github.io/posts/loneliness.md

 play with regularly.
 But the importance is connection.
 It frees us, and gives us a chance at a life not alone and isn't this what grace is?

+Just as the ache of loneliness and solitude can sharpen us as help us get to know our real selves.
+So too can a true connection.
+It also can act as a mirror and expose the real versions of ourselves the ones outside of our heads.
+We get to know the person outside the mask we have built and the walls we have hid behind.
+A true connection can destroy those walls and remove that mask and help us see who we really are.

 ---